-The switchel is thought to have originated in the Caribbean and became popular among American colonists in 17th-century New England.
-Today, as with the popularity of shrubs and kombucha, the switchel is making a comeback.
+The switchel is thought to have originated in the Caribbean and became popular among British colonists during 17th-century New England.
+It typically contained apple cider vinegar, ginger and a sweetener, and today, as with the popularity of shrubs and kombucha, the switchel has made a comeback.

 - 1 ounce apple cider vinegar